mmzeynalli/mmzeynalli.github.io/about.md

 Studied Computer Engineering in ADA University.

-Currently working as a senior embedded software engineer at [Sumaks Technologies][], where we create electronic products.
-All work done for projects are local (PCB design, firmware etc.).
+Currently working as a senior embedded software engineer at [Sumaks Technologies][], where we create IoT products.
+All work are done by local engineers (PCB design, firmware etc.).

 <br/>